garnier94/Simulation_low_rank_VAR1/README.md

 The notebooks used Python 3.6, and some usual packages in Machine Learning and Data Visualisation (jupyter, pandas, numpy and matplotlib).
 The easiest way to use it is to download [Anaconda](https://www.anaconda.com/distribution/) which contains the package used in the notebook.

-Another way is to install [Python 3.6](https://www.python.org/downloads/), then to install the required packages using the command 'pip'
+Another way is to install [Python 3.6](https://www.python.org/downloads/), then to install the required packages using the package manager [pip](https://pip.pypa.io/en/stable/) in the console :

 ```bash
 pip install jupyter